-A Free Application for Federal Student Aid (FAFSA) can be completed by visiting www.fafsa.ed.gov.
+A Free Application for Federal Student Aid (FAFSA) can be completed by visiting https://studentaid.gov/.
 This form must be completed if the student wishes to participate in any of the following types of financial aid:

-Federal Direct Stafford Loans (subsidized and nonsubsidized) Federal Direct Plus Loan (Parent loan) Pell Grant Program Pennsylvania State Grant

-Federal Supplemental Educational Opportunity Grant
+- Federal Direct Stafford Loans (subsidized and nonsubsidized) - Federal Direct Plus Loan (Parent loan) - Pell Grant Program Pennsylvania State Grant \ - Federal Supplemental Educational Opportunity Grant

-Only students in the ASB or campus-based AST Degree programs are eligible for PA State Grant funding.
-Students who are enrolled in the cooperative Bachelor degree programs may wish to inquire about developing a consortium agreement for their financial aid at Pittsburgh Institute of Mortuary Science.
-Contact the Financial Aid Admin. for information.
+\Only students in the ASB or campus-based AST Degree programs are eligible for PA State Grant funding.